astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - **REQ-018**: The system shall allow users to attach and complete checklist items for a risk, including completion timestamps
 - **REQ-019**: The system shall allow users to filter risks by cyber threat type and compliance/checklist status
 - **REQ-020**: The system shall allow users to attach an incident response playbook to a risk (template-based, editable)
+- **REQ-026**: The system shall provide a heat map matrix view with drill-down filtering by likelihood/impact cell
+- **REQ-027**: The system shall provide a dashboard view with charts summarizing risk distribution and trends
+- **REQ-028**: The system shall store bounded risk score history snapshots for trend visualizations (with user-configurable retention and ability to disable)
+- **REQ-029**: The system shall allow users to record and view maturity self-assessments across predefined framework domains

 ### 3.2 User Interface Functions
 - **REQ-006**: The system shall provide an intuitive, responsive user interface compatible with desktop, tablet, and mobile devices